SSL Certificates FAQ

 Can I See Which Certification Authorities Have Their Own Trusted CA Root Present In Browsers?

 Yes.
 Your browser contains a Trusted CA root certificate store.
-You can access this by opening Internet Explorer, then go to Tools, select Internet Options, select the Content tab, click Certificates, select the Trusted Root Certification Authorities tab.
-You will then see a dialog box presenting a list of all Certification Authorities who own their own Trusted CA roots (you can examine the root certificate by double clicking it):
+You can access this by opening Internet Explorer, then going to Tools, selecting Internet Options, selecting the Content tab, clicking Certificates, and selecting the Trusted Root Certification Authorities tab.
+You will then see a dialog box presenting a list of all Certification Authorities who own their own Trusted CA roots (you can examine the root certificate by double-clicking it):

 GeoTrust owns the Equifax root (Equifax Digital Certificate services became GeoTrust in 2001).